SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [An analysis of active learning strategies for sequence labeling tasks [2008, CEMNL]](https://www.aclweb.org/anthology/D08-1112.pdf): Expected gradient change in gradient based optimization.(659 citations)
 - [Influence Selection for Active Learning [2021]](https://arxiv.org/pdf/2108.09331.pdf): Select instances with the most positive influence on the model.
 It was divided to an expected gradient length and another term.
 - Model-Change Active Learning in Graph-Based Semi-Supervised Learning [2021]
+- [Uncertainty-aware active learning for optimal Bayesian classifier [2021, ICLR]](https://openreview.net/pdf?id=Mu2ZxFctAI):
+  ELR tends to stuck in local optima; BALD tends to be overly explorative.
+  Propose an acquisition function based on a weighted form of mean objective cost of uncertainty (MOCU).

 ## Representativeness-impart sampling